Skip to main content

 During the physical examination, the clinician:

-1. Has the patient change into an exam gown that will allow all areas of the body to be examined
+- Asks the patient to change into an exam gown that will allow all areas of the body to be examined

 (CCFMTC, 2014; TISP, 2019)